 MintMCP's deployment options:

-- Self-hosted / on-premise: Can be supported for organizations with infrastructure control requirements, subject to deployment scope and procurement discussion
+- VPC/self-hosted on request: Available for organizations with infrastructure control requirements, subject to deployment scope and procurement discussion

 - Enterprise deployment options aligned to organizational data handling requirements